biocsuwb/GlioMRInter/README.md

 * save and visualize the data and model results in the form of plots and tables;

 ![Fig.1](https://github.com/biocsuwb/Images/blob/main/Scheme1G.png?raw=true)
-Fig.1 The GlioMRInter scheme.
+Fig.1 The IntegraCIO scheme.

 # Description of used data sets

-To demonstrate the functionality of GlioMRInter the different type of molecular data and image data from the Cancer Genome Atlas Low Grade Glioma (TCGA-LGG) project were used.
+To demonstrate the functionality of IntegraCIO the different type of molecular data and image data from the Cancer Genome Atlas Low Grade Glioma (TCGA-LGG) project were used.
 Raw data sets can be download from The Cancer Genome Atlas database ([TCGA](https://www.cancer.gov/tcga)) and The Cancer Imaging Program database ([TCIA]([The Cancer Imaging Program](https://www.cancerimagingarchive.net/)))
 The following type of data were used:
 - clinical data (CD);